-Born Oliver Napoleon Hill in Virginia in 1883, Hill graduated high school at 17 and moved instate to Tazewell to attend business school.
+Born Oliver Napoleon Hill in Virginia in 1883 to James Hill and Sarah Blair, Hill graduated high school at 17 and moved instate to Tazewell to attend business school.
 A year later, he began working, and shortly after that enrolled briefly in law school, never finishing.

 It was after law school that he started his first of many business ventures, first in lumber (the Acree Hill Lumber Company), then in automobile building, driving, and sales.
 After that he co-founded the Betsy Ross Candy Shop, and by 1915 started the short-lived George Washington Institute of Advertising, and in 1922 the Intra-Wall Correspondence School.

 These businesses cost Napoleon dearly, but from these “failures”, he found his calling in research, interviewing, writing, and teaching about resiliency, self confidence, personal success, and the power of burning desire.

 What books did Napoleon Hill write?